The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 For most of his life, Carlito Brigante was the circumstance that other people fell victim to.
 But nearly a decade in prison has changed him.
 Carlito does NOT want revenge.
 He does not want to get rich or die trying.
 After a reprieve, (due to prosecutor malfeasance) from a life sentence, Carlito mostly does NOT want to go back to prison.

-But to get away from the streets that have a memory longer than human life, Carlito must play dangerous games with deadly people.
+But the streets have a memory longer than human life.
+To get away, Carlito must play dangerous games with deadly people.

 “It’s not evil.
 Just pain, that’s all.” -Sethe, Beloved